 There will be no calling hours.

-A Memorial Service will be held on Friday, May 2, 2014 at 11 a.m. in the Carriage House of the Wilkinson-Beane-Simoneau-Paquette Funeral Home, 164 Pleasant Street, Laconia, N.H.
+A Funeral Service will be held on Friday, May 9, 2014 at 10 a.m. in the Carriage House of the Wilkinson-Beane-Simoneau-Paquette Funeral Home, 164 Pleasant Street, Laconia, N.H.

-Burial, with Military Honors, will follow in the family lot in Union Cemetery, Academy St., Laconia, N.H.
+Burial will follow in the family lot in Oakland Cemetery, Meredith, N.H.